Global Partners' System of Assets Prepares It for Tariffs

 Global Partners 2024 Earnings

-With that backdrop, the partnership will continue to monitor global economic conditions and the evolving supply landscape with additional scenario planning to assess any tariffs.

-Additionally, despite the uncertainty, tariffs would not impact Global Partners' decision to pursue future acquisitions.
+With that backdrop, the partnership will continue to monitor global economic conditions and the evolving supply landscape, with additional scenario planning to assess any tariffs.
+Additionally, tariffs will not impact Global Partners' decision to pursue future acquisitions.

 "Given our system, we have the ultimate flexibility as to how we source and where we source that barrel.
-And so, although it might not be the best economic outcome, at the end of the day, over time those supply chains will adjust," Slifka added.
-"Our perspective is, it's business as usual.
-It's going to change how supply moves around the globe, but for us, we're going to be as efficient as we can be in supplying and sourcing lowest cost barrels to make sure that that we're delivering on our promise to our guests and customers.
+And so, although it might not be the best economic outcome, at the end of the day over time, those supply chains will adjust," Slifka added.
+"Our perspective is it's business as usual.
+It's going to change how supply moves around the globe but for us, we're going to be as efficient as we can be in supplying and sourcing lowest-cost barrels to make sure that we're delivering on our promise to our guests and customers.

 "So, one long answer to the question, but it doesn't affect how we think about our business and how we want to invest and where we believe we have competitive advantages," he continued.
 "Actually, we think this highlights our competitive advantages in the markets that we're in.
 So, it's positive for our business model, and I actually think it's one of the things that differentiates us vs. our competitors."